LEHIGH VALLEY TRAIL:

 The trail continues up a slight incline and back to the rail bed where the old trestle would have ended.
-An open trail then brings you out to the West River Road parking area at 16.3 miles and the end of the trail.
+An open trail then brings you out to the West River Road parking area at 16.3 miles in Caledonia and the end of the trail.

 CLICK HERE FOR MAP

 CLICK HERE FOR TRAIL EXTENSION MAP

 BEFORE YOU SET OUT BE SURE TO READ THE